 Call for Abstract

-6thth World Congress on Hospice and Palliative Care, will be organized around the theme “Making palliative care better”
+5th World Congress on Hospice and Palliative Care, will be organized around the theme “New Innovations on Hospice and Palliative care”

-Hospice 2019 is comprised of 25 tracks and 129 sessions designed to offer comprehensive sessions that address current issues in Hospice 2019.
+Hospice and palliativecare 2018 is comprised of 25 tracks and 129 sessions designed to offer comprehensive sessions that address current issues in Hospice and palliativecare 2018.

 Submit your abstract to any of the mentioned tracks.
 All related abstracts are accepted.